 A minimum of 15 TRU credits (distance or on-campus)

 120 credits, with a grade point average (GPA) of 2.00 or higher over all courses required for this credential, as follows:

 General education requirements (27 credits)

 These may be met with lower- or upper-level university courses; refer to the General Education requirements for arts and science degree programs:

-6 credits in English (university-level composition and literature) other than technical and business writing
+6 credits in English (university-level composition and literature), excluding technical and business writing

 - Six credits in humanities, other than art history and English